 7. Supplies Important Vitamins and Minerals

-Buckwheat groats and flours are a great source of energy-boosting B vitamins, plus minerals including manganese, magnesium, zinc, iron and folate.
-Buckwheat’s supply of magnesium can further help improve digestion, aid in muscle growth and recovery, and defend against stress’s negative impacts on the body.
+Buckwheat groats and flour are great sources of energy-boosting B vitamins, plus minerals including manganese, magnesium, zinc, iron and folate.
+The supply of magnesium can further help improve digestion, aid in muscle growth and recovery, and defend against depression or stress’s negative impacts on the body.

-Buckwheat has been used for thousands of years in cuisines around the world, especially in Russia and parts of Asia.
-Buckwheat originated in North and Eastern regions Asia and has been grown since at least 1000 B.C. in China.
-Records show that it was first harvested in the high plains of southeastern China and the Himalayas and was a staple food of these cultures ever since.
-Although since this time rice and other cereal grains gradually replaced buckwheat as the major carbohydrate sources in many Eastern cultures.
+It has been used for thousands of years in cuisines around the world, especially in Russia and parts of Asia.
+This ancient “grain” originated in North and Eastern regions of Asia, including throughout China.
+Records show that it was first harvested in the high plains of southeastern China and the Himalayas.
+It has been a staple food of these cultures ever since — although, since this time rice and other cereal grains have gradually replaced it as the major carbohydrate sources in many Eastern cultures.

 Buckwheat is actually a dicotyledon plant, which makes it similar to quinoa and some other pulses or beans, since it’s cultivated as an annual flowering herb.

-How to Cook Buckwheat
+Where to Find and How to Use Buckwheat

 In grocery stores, many types of buckwheat can be found.
-Buckwheat grains, groats and flour are now becoming available in most markets across the U.S. If possible, look for whole hulled grains, toasted, parboiled and dried groats, which are ready to cook with.
-Un-hulled seeds have a thick brown-black outer shell covering that needs to be removed before being edible.
+Grains, groats and flour are now becoming available in most markets across the U.S. If possible, look for whole hulled grains, toasted, parboiled and dried groats, which are ready to cook with.
+Unhulled seeds have a thick brown-black outer shell covering that needs to be removed before being edible.
 If you buy buckwheat flour, it should be kept in the refrigerator or freezer and used within a short notice of time since it naturally contains oils that can go bad quickly.

 Look for these types of buckwheat products available in most large groceries stores:

 - “Creamy buckwheat”: Great for making breakfast porridges similar to oatmeal.
-Combine them with fruits, nut, yogurt and any of your favorite breakfast toppings.
+Combine with fruits, nut, yogurt and any of your favorite breakfast toppings.

 - Buckwheat flour: Useful for baking by combining it with either sprouted 100 percent whole wheat flour or a blend of gluten-free flours.
-You can also grind raw buckwheat groats in a high-speed blender to make your own fresh buckwheat flour.
+You can also grind raw groats in a high-speed blender to make your own fresh flour.

 - Kasha: This is a type of toasted buckwheat groat that is most popular in Russia.
 Use it in soups, stews or combined with vegetables as a side dish, such as with mushrooms, cabbage or onions.

-- Buckwheat soba noodles: “Soba” means buckwheat in Japanese.
+- Soba noodles: “Soba” means buckwheat in Japanese.
 These can be used in place of any other noodles but are especially good for making hearty veggie-based soups.
 Most brands contain gluten depending on the flours they are made with, so read the ingredient label carefully if you are avoiding gluten.

 - If they aren’t absorbing all the water and appear to become mushy, try straining some of the water out (some people prefer to use only 1.5 cups of water to one cup of buckwheat to prevent this from happening).

 - Keep them slightly damp by adding just a small amount of water to the bowl/dish, but you don’t need them to be covered in water completely.
 Try adding just 1–2 tablespoons of water.

 - Leave them out for 2–3 days, checking for small sprouts to form.
-Sprouts will vary from 1/8-inch to two-inches long.
+Sprouts will vary from 1/8-inch to two inches long.
 When ready, rinse sprouts well, drain, and store in a jar or container.